At a Glance

 Data Science Careers

 As organizations strive to gain insights into their customers and supply chains or harness the latest advances in machine learning, they need highly skilled experts to collect, manage, and find meaning in their data.
-A Burning Glass analysis of findings from the US Bureau of Labor Statistics projected a 19% increase in data science jobs between 2020 and 2030, much faster than the average of 4% for all occupations.
+The U.S. Bureau of Labor Statistics projected a 19% increase in data science jobs between 2020 and 2030, much faster than the average of 4% for all occupations.
 In fact, a McKinsey Global Institute report projected there could be a shortage of 250,000 data scientists in the US alone by 2024.

 Job posting data shows that the average salary offered for data scientists with a master’s degree is $117,100, and salary premiums are associated with skills in data engineering, predictive modeling, and analytics software.
 The top employers for professionals in this field include technical service providers, finance and insurance companies, healthcare organizations, manufacturers, and the information sector.